neuralcollapse/neuralcollapse/README.md

 # Neural Collapse Example

-Code demonstrating Neural Collapse on Cross-Entropy and MSE Loss.
+The notebook `neuralcollapse.ipynb` contains code demonstrating Neural Collapse on Cross-Entropy and MSE Loss.
 Notebook is designed to be short, easy-to-interpret, and executable from the browser using Google Colab.
+(There is a link in the notebook to open in Colab.)

 MNIST-ResNet18 was chosen because it ran most reliably within the in-browser the memory constraints of Google Colab.